-Beginning with the 2017-18 school year, Students served in Title I Schoolwide programs who also-receive additional Title I assistance should not be reported in Student Attributes and Programs File (I).
+Students served in Title I Schoolwide programs should not be reported in Student Attributes and Programs File (I).

 Coordination with Other Programs

 Title I, Part A Schoolwide programs may use Title I, Part A funds instead of Learning Assistance Program (LAP) funds for the K-4 Focus First program.
 Students participating in K-4 Focus First must be reported with a LAP program code even if it is funded in whole or part by Title I, Part A funds.
 Reporting expectations for LAP programs are located in the LAP section of the Student Attributes and Programs guidance in this document.
 K-4 Focus First information is available on the OSPI LAP site.